TheAliLab/My-Projects/README.md

 # My-Projects
-This repository contains most of my projects as TXT files, please look at my project describtion to check if it's what you're looking for.
+This repository contains most of my projects as TXT files, please look at my project description to check if it's what you're looking for.

 1- Data-Structers Project:  Matching DNA pairs (2 starnds of DNA ) and compute simularity